platformsh/platformsh-docs/docs/src/administration/cli/api-tokens.md

 ---
-title: "Authenticate the Platform.sh CLI using an API token"
+title: "Authenticate the CLI using an API token"
 sidebarTitle: "API tokens"
 weight: 1
 ---

-You need to set up an API token to authenticate the Platform.sh CLI and do the following:
+You need to set up an API token to authenticate the Platform.sh CLI for any of the following tasks:
-- Run automated tasks from a CI system using the CLI.
+- Running automated tasks on a CI system
-- Run automated tasks directly on app container, for example via a cron hook, using the CLI.
+- Running automated tasks directly on app container, for example in a cron job

 ## Before you begin